demml/opsml/docs/docs/index.md

 ## Why?

-`Opsml` is not re-inventing the wheel nor is it creating anything that already isn't out there.
-However, what it does do is stitch different ideas/tooling together and standardize machine learning workflows with a focus on developer and data scientist experience, speed-to-deployment, reproducibility, and auditability.
+The main goal of `Opsml` is to provide an intuitive interface for DSs to create standardized, resuable and auditable machine learning workflows.

 ### Two sides of the same coin (dev as prod)